 - Change Management Roles: First, who is going to be doing what in your change management plan?
 Who has the authority to submit a change request, who reviews them and who authorizes them?
-Some of these roles will take place on a change control board.
+You’ll need to define roles and responsibilities for effective change control

 - Change Control Board: Staff your change control board with people who will receive the change requests and have the authority to approve or veto them.